 The prosecutor in your VOP case does not need to prove that you violated your probation beyond a reasonable doubt but rather by a preponderance of the evidence, making it more important to work with a criminal defense attorney to fight the accusation.

 Violating one’s probation for any offense is usually treated quite seriously by the courts.
 Most judges throughout Florida see the act of placing a person on probation as giving a defendant a second chance.
 This is not to be taken lightly.
 When a person is said to have violated probation, either by not meeting the technical requirements of their particular probation or by allegedly committing a new substantive criminal offense, the courts generally issue warrants for the person’s arrest almost immediately.
 Law enforcement officers in Florida may also bring a person under probation to court without a warrant if the officer believes that said person has violated the conditions of the agreement.

 During the process of the court issuing an arrest warrant for violation of probation, courts generally review the new allegations of the violation and determine whether or not a person should be allowed to post a monetary bond.
 Depending on the violation, the courts may elect to modify the conditions of the probation.
 In some Florida counties, a majority of the violation of probation offenses are not given any opportunity to post bond and leave jail.
 Still, the judge must first determine that the offender has actually committed the violation.
 For this to occur, the prosecution must be able to establish that the alleged violations were both substantial and willful.

 This firm provides aggressive representation in defending probation violations.
 Considering a majority of clients are still incarcerated, time is clearly of the essence.
-Book an appointment with us or call 561-622-5575 for a free case evaluation today.
+Call 561-622-5575 for a free case evaluation or complete a contact form today.